Lazymindz/dsai-prompt-engineering-06042023/README.md

 https://github.com/dair-ai/Prompt-Engineering-Guide

-The talk itself if based on the amazing work of Elvis Saravia.
+The talk itself is based on the amazing work of Elvis Saravia.
 I have only localised the content for Nottingham audience, and for a mix of Techincal/Non-Technical group.